 Virtual Appointments Overview

-The RWC will offer online-only assistance for Spring and Summer 2020:
+The RWC will offer online-only assistance for Fall 2020.

 - To make a virtual Zoom appointment, login and navigate to our “Synchronous (Zoom) Consultations” schedule.

 - To make a virtual email appointment, login and navigate to our “Asynchronous (Email) Consultations” schedule.

 - To request a virtual drop-in consultation, chat with our receptionists here to be connected with the next available research or writing consultant via Zoom.